-UCI Health gynecologic cancer specialists are integral members of the medical team that has kept UC Irvine Medical Center ranked among U.S. News & World Report’s top 50 best hospitals for gynecology services over most of the last decade.
+UCI Health gynecologic cancer specialists are integral members of the medical team that has kept UCI Medical Center ranked among U.S. News & World Report’s top 50 best hospitals for gynecology services over most of the last decade.

 Advanced treatment: Our gynecologic oncologists use the latest surgical technologies — advanced robot-assisted surgery, laparoscopy and single-incision laparoscopic surgery — for cancers of the uterus, cervix and ovary.

 Expertise: Our world-renowned surgeons provide expert treatment for advanced-stage and recurrent ovarian, fallopian tube and peritoneal cancers, including extensive cytoreduction, or debulking surgery.

 We also offer our patients a unique treatment designed to kill ovarian cancer cells left behind after surgery.
 HIPEC, or hyperthermic intraperitoneal chemotherapy, involves bathing the abdominal cavity with a heated chemotherapy solution to eradicate any remaining microscopic cancer cells.

 Personalized care: We believe in tailoring diagnosis and treatment plans to each patient to maximize survival and to provide the highest quality of life during and after treatment.